deepflowio/docs/translate/translated/08-integration/03-output/01-query/01-sql.md

 API call method and output example are the same as above.

-### Filter Using Other Tags
+### Filter by Associating with Other Tags

-Sometimes we want to use tags for associative filtering to reduce the range of candidate values.
-In this case, we can choose to query a data table, filter by Tag1, and aggregate by Tag2.
-For example, we want to query all `pod` names in `pod_cluster="cluster1"`:
+Sometimes we want to filter candidate values by associating with another Tag.
+In this case, we can query a table, filter by Tag1, and aggregate by Tag2.
+For example, to query all `pod` names in `pod_cluster="cluster1"`:

 ```SQL
 SELECT pod FROM `network.1m` WHERE pod_cluster = 'cluster1' GROUP BY pod
 ```

-The above statement will use the `pod_cluster` field in the `network.1m` table of the `flow_metrics` database to filter and group the candidate `pod` values.
-Of course, we can also achieve this by querying any table in DeepFlow, but we should avoid using tables with large amounts of data.
-Additionally, we can add other dimensions such as time in the SQL to speed up the search:
+The above statement uses the `pod_cluster` field in the `network.1m` table of the `flow_metrics` database to filter and group `pod` candidates.
+Of course, we can query any table in DeepFlow to achieve this, but it’s best to avoid tables with very large data volumes.
+We can also add time or other dimensions in SQL to speed up the search:

 ```SQL
 SELECT pod FROM `network.1m` WHERE pod_cluster = 'cluster1' AND time > 1234567890 GROUP BY pod
 ```

-Note: Data can only be found in `flow_metrics` if the pod has had traffic (and is not using HostNetwork).
-After integrating Prometheus or Telegraf data, we can also use the constant metrics in them to assist in obtaining Tag values.
-For example, we can use Prometheus metrics in `ext_metrics` to achieve the above requirement:
+Note: You can only find data in `flow_metrics` if the pod has had traffic before (and is not using HostNetwork).
+After integrating Prometheus or Telegraf data, we can also use constant metrics to help retrieve Tag values.
+For example, we can use Prometheus metrics in `ext_metrics` to achieve the above:

 ```SQL
 SELECT pod FROM `prometheus.kube_pod_start_time` WHERE pod_cluster = 'cluster1' GROUP BY pod
 ```

-In Grafana, we can also use the above capabilities to achieve linked filtering of Variable candidates.
-For example, we use a custom Variable $cluster and built-in Variables [`$__from`, `$__to`](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#__from-and-__to) to perform linked filtering on another Variable pod:
+In Grafana, we can also use this capability to implement linked filtering for Variable candidates.
+For example, using a custom Variable `$cluster` and built-in Variables [`$__from`, `$__to`](https://grafana.com/docs/grafana/latest/dashboards/variables/add-template-variables/#__from-and-__to) to filter another Variable `pod`:

-- When the value of cluster is id, use `$cluster`:
+- When the cluster value is an id, use `$cluster`:

   ```Bash
   cluster = [1, 2]